Haagerup property for wreath products constructed with Thompson's groups: Preliminaries

 \subsection{Groups of fractions}

-We say that a category $\cC$ is small if its collections of objects and morphisms are both sets.
+We say that a category $\cC$ is {\it small} if its collections of objects and morphisms are both sets.
 The collection of morphisms of $\cC$ from $a$ to $b$ is denoted by $\cC(a,b)$.
 If $f\in\cC(a,b)$, then we say that $a$ is the source and $b$ the target of $f$.
-As usual we compose from left to right, thus the source of $g\circ f$ is the source of $f$ and its target the target of $g.$ If we write $g\circ f$ we implicitly assume that $g$ is composable with $f$ meaning that the target of $f$ is equal to the source of $g.$
+As usual we compose from right to left, thus the source of $g\circ f$ is the source of $f$ and its target the target of $g.$ When we write $g\circ f$ we implicitly assume that $g$ is composable with $f$ meaning that the target of $f$ is equal to the source of $g.$ We sometime write $gf$ for $g\circ f.$